Mass media in the United Kingdom: Radio

 Radio in the United Kingdom is dominated by the BBC, which operates radio stations both in the United Kingdom and abroad.
 The BBC World Service radio network is broadcast in 33 languages globally.
 Domestically the BBC also operates ten national networks and over 40 local radio stations including services in Welsh on BBC Radio Cymru, Gaelic on BBC Radio nan Gàidheal in Scotland and Irish in Northern Ireland.
 The domestic services of the BBC are funded by the television licence.
 The internationally targeted BBC World Service Radio is funded by the Foreign and Commonwealth Office, though from 2014 it will be funded by the television licence.
 The most popular radio station by number of listeners is BBC Radio 2, closely followed by BBC Radio 3, BBC Radio 4 and BBC Radio 1.
 Advances in digital radio technology have enabled the launch of several new stations by the Corporation.

 Rather than operating as independent entities, many commercial local radio stations are owned by large radio groups which broadcast a similar format to many areas.
-The largest operator of radio stations is Global Radio, owner of the major Heart, Smooth and Capital radio brands.
-It also owns Classic FM, Smooth Radio and Radio X. Other owners are Wireless Group and Bauer Radio.
+The largest operator of radio stations is Global Radio, owner of the major Heart, Smooth Radio and Capital radio brands.
+It also owns Classic FM and Radio X. Other owners are News Broadcasting and Bauer Media Audio UK.
 There are a number of licensed community radio stations which broadcast to local audiences.